seedsofalternative/seedsofalternative.github.io/_posts/2026-05-24-Part-V-Your-Values-are-Constantly-Changing.md

 Charlie Munger said it best: _“Show me the incentive and I’ll show you the behavior.”_

-The rewards and pressures we’re surrounded by _also_ shape what we claim to value—whether we realize it or not.
+The rewards and pressures we’re surrounded by _also_ shape what we claim to value, whether we realize it or not.
 But here’s the trick: **Real values stick when they’re chosen freely.** Not forced.
 Not bribed.
 Not guilted.

 So if you want to adopt a new value like health, honesty, or growth?
 Start small.
 Let the action build the identity.

 Ask yourself:
 - _When was the last time your values changed?_
-- _What triggered it—and what did you do about it?_
+- _What triggered it?
+What did you do about it?_

 ---